a-schaefers/themelios/README.md

 ## configuration.sh
 Configuration.sh may actually be named anything you want and located anywhere in your project, Themelios will find it automatically.
 This allows for using multiple, per-machine configuration.sh files, provided they are uniquely named.

+If you prefer using a standard naming convention, use a unique directory name instead and make sure the directory contains a "configuration.sh" file.

+If none of this works for you, just use the path/to/configuration.sh.
 ```bash
 # Themelios configuration.sh example
 POOL_NAME="zroot"